I Love You To Death – Enabling The Addicted Person.

-Protecting the addict – You believe people are too hard on your addicted loved one.
+Protecting the addicted person – You believe people are too hard on your addicted loved one.
 You make excuses for them.
 You lie to protect them.
 You lend money and keep their secrets.
-Helping the addict makes you feel good.
+Helping your loved one makes you feel good.
 You may even falsely believe you know them better than anyone else.

-If you really want to help your addicted loved one, the best thing you can do for them, is get educated and reach out for support.
-The addict has the best chance of overall recovery, when the primary enabler is identified and working a program of recovery.
+If you really want to help your addicted loved one, the best thing you can do for them is get educated and reach out for support.
+The addicted person has the best chance of overall recovery when the primary enabler is identified and working a program of recovery.
 When the enabling stops, recovery can and does, occur.